xericho/home-media-server/README.md

 going to Radarr/Sonarr > Settings > Connect > Add > Custom Script
 and select the corresponding script in `ntfy/`.

+### VPN + qBittorrent
+If you want to torrent, you must use a VPN so your downloads are hidden from your Internet Service Provider (ISP).
+The `docker-compose.glutun.yml` file uses the gluetun container to connect to your VPN provider and the qBittorrent container sits behind gluetun so that all network goes through the VPN.
+This acts as an automatic kill switch -- if the VPN connection drops in gluetun, so does all internet capabilities for qBittorrent.

 ## Resources
 - https://academy.pointtosource.com/containers/all-in-one-media-server-docker